 Even worse, you might miss a change that's not in your favor, underpay your taxes, or be subjected to an audit, or penalties.
 Review IRS press releases regularly to ensure you don't miss changes that could impact your business.

 If you may need to purchase a new vehicle or other equipment in the near-term, explore making that purchase before the end of the year.
 This earlier date of purchase will allow you to declare higher expenses in the form of depreciation or the full purchase price.

-More importantly, the list of business credits for things like electric vehicles, solar energy and energy-efficiency upgrades changes annually.
-If a credit is expiring, it could give you significant savings if you move up a purchase to take advantage of that credit.
+More importantly, the list of business credits for things like electric vehicles, solar energy, and energy-efficiency upgrades changes annually.
+If credit is expiring, it could give you significant savings if you move up a purchase to take advantage of that credit.

 Employee bonuses are also deductible, so a year-end bonus can help reduce your tax expense.
 One thing to remember when adding new expenses to reduce taxes (versus moving up expenses you already would have paid) is that your tax savings are only a percentage of the expense.
 From a financial standpoint, therefore, employee bonuses will likely cost you more than you would have paid in additional taxes if you didn't pay a bonus.